dhis2/training-docs/content/tracker_use/tg_event_reports.md

 #### STOP!
 Have them perform *Exercise 3* in the learner's guide.

-### Create a line list report enrollment report using multiple stages from the COVID-19 surveillance program
+### Create a line list enrollment report using multiple stages from the COVID-19 surveillance program

 Enrollment type reports have one last function that is very useful in addition to counting or displaying unique registrations.
 This is the ability of these reports to display data from multiple stages.
 Note that this can only be done for line list type reports, as having data from different stages is currently not built in to the pivot table style event report.
+This can be done using program indicators instead and will be discussed in the program indicator analysis session.

 When creating these reports, keep in mind the scenarios we went through previously and remember that ***the enrollment output type only uses data from the most recent event.***